Azerbaijan`s daily COVID-19 recoveries more than infections | News.az

 Azerbaijan`s daily COVID-19 recoveries more than infections

-Azerbaijan has registered 842 new COVID-19 cases, 2,062 patients have recovered, and 15 patients have died, the Operational Headquarters under Azerbaijani Cabinet of Ministers told News.Az.
+The number of COVID-19 cases in Azerbaijan over the past day has risen by 3, 705 reaching 199, 127, the Operational Headquarters under the Cabinet of Ministers announced on Saturday.

-Up until now, 483,128 people have been infected with coronavirus in the country, 457,144 of them have recovered, and 6,513 people have died.
-Currently, 19,471 people are under treatment in special hospitals.
+As many as 4, 210 people were discharged from hospitals in the past 24 hours, bringing the total number of recoveries to 135, 462.
+Some 42 coronavirus patients died, taking the death toll to 2,175.

-Over the past day, 9,668 tests have been carried out in Azerbaijan, and a total of 4,849,531 tests have been conducted so far.
+Over the past day, 17, 931 coronavirus tests have been carried out in Azerbaijan, bringing the total number of tests to 2,049, 239.